sam-hilliard/blog-posts/building-my-blog.md

 **for free** for me on the cloud, what more could I ask for?!

 And that's how I came to the decision of hosting my blog 100% **for free** with Google Sheets.
-Now, let's get into the nitty gritty details of how I actually did it.
+Now, let's get into the nitty-gritty details of how I actually did it.

 ## How to host a blog with Google Sheets{#tutorial}